matszpk/NumStringConv/README.md

   ignores locales (useful for conversion for textual files likes source codes).
   This functions support decimal form and hexadecimal form (as in C language).
   This functions has been designed to be the most accurate and uses big number arithmetic to achieve required precision.

-  WARNING: this version does not skip spaces, you must skip before use this function!
+  WARNING: this version does not skip spaces, if you need you must skip spaces before using this function!

 fXtocstrCStyle routines: